rsun19/rsun19.github.io/README.md

 4. run `npm start`

+5. In subsequent steps, steps 2 (if you want to edit CSS), 3, and 4 are mandatory.

-5. Happy coding!
+6. Happy coding!

-6. If you want to deploy onto Github Pages, you will have edit the `package.json` file and run `npm run deploy`.
+7. If you want to deploy onto Github Pages, you will have to do something with `npm run deploy`

-3D MODEL SOURCES:
+SOURCES:

 https://sketchfab.com/3d-models/cartoon-plane-f312ec9f87794bdd83630a3bc694d8ea